embumila/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Displaying base 10 number from 0
+Displaying base 10 number using putcher